Bruderhof Communities

 The Bruderhof (/ˈbruːdərˌhɔːf/; German for 'place of brothers') is a communal Anabaptist Christian movement that was founded in Germany in 1920 by Eberhard Arnold.
-The movement has communities in the United States, the United Kingdom, Germany, Austria, Paraguay, and Australia.
+The movement has communities in the United States, Austria, Paraguay, Australia, and South Korea.
 The Bruderhof practises believer's baptism, non-violence and peacemaking, common ownership, the proclamation of the gospel, and lifelong faithfulness in marriage.
 The Bruderhof is an intentional community as defined by the Fellowship for Intentional Community.

 The communities are best known by the name "Bruderhof" or sometimes "Bruderhof Communities", although "Bruderhof" is the name used on their website.
 The communities are legally incorporated in the US as Church Communities International.
 Their corporation used to be called The Society of Brothers (1939 to 1978).
 Bruderhof maintained connections with the traditional Hutterite Brethren, from which they broke in 1995.
 The word "Bruderhof" was first used by the early Anabaptists in Moravia.
 As of 2024, there are 24 Bruderhof communities.